 - Arrange and pay for shipping the artist’s work to and from the museum.

-- Promote and advertise the Fellowship and the artists’ work through local, national and international media.
+- Promote and advertise the Fellowship and the Fellows’ work through local, national and international media.

 For specific questions regarding the application and selection process, please contact: